-Students in the MAT, MME, MVP and Pedagogy Track of the MM in Voice Pedagogy and Performance programs must register for one hour of thesis credit in the semester or summer term in which thesis work begins, in the semester or summer term in which work is completed, and in any other semester or summer term in which assistance is provided by the thesis advisor.
-A grade of "S" will be recorded on the student's transcript in any/ all semesters while thesis work is ongoing, but incomplete.
+Students in the MME, MVP and Pedagogy Track of the MM in Voice Pedagogy and Performance programs must register for one hour of thesis credit in the semester or summer term in which thesis work begins, in the semester or summer term in which work is completed, and in any other semester or summer term in which assistance is provided by the thesis advisor.
+A grade of "S" will be recorded on the student's transcript in any/all semesters while thesis work is ongoing, but incomplete.
+Students in the MAT program must complete a thesis as part of the degree requirements.